Stacie Terry-Hutson

 Stacie Lynne Terry-Hutson (born October 8, 1976) is an American college basketball coach and former player who is the head coach of the San Diego State Aztecs women's basketball team at San Diego State University (SDSU).

 Early life, education, and pro basketball career

 Born Stacie Lynne Terry in San Diego, Terry-Hutson graduated from El Capitan High School in nearby Lakeside in 1994.
 At the University of Texas at Arlington, Terry-Hutson was a four-year guard for the Texas–Arlington Mavericks from 1994 to 1998.
 As a junior in 1996–97, Terry started all 28 games and averaged 10.3 points and 5.6 rebounds.
 In her senior season of 1997–98, Terry-Hutson was the team's leading scorer with 17.4 points and averaged 4.4 rebounds.

-In 1998–99, Terry-Hutson played one season of pro basketball for the Polish team Polonia Phoenix, averaging 12.0 points and 6.0 rebounds.
+In 1998–99, Terry-Hutson played one season of pro basketball for the Polish team Polonia Warsaw, averaging 12.0 points and 6.0 rebounds.